bill10/wiki_dump_parsers/README.md

 ## Parallel Processing
 A complete snapshot of Wikipedia normally consists of hundres of dumps, which can be processed in parallel to speed up the computation.
 A few scripts are included for clusters with SLURM.
 * download.sh: download all the 7z dump files listed in a text file, unzip them, and remove the compressed files.
+An example is shown below where the dumps_20161201.txt is a file contaning the names for all the 7z dumps for the snapshot on 20180401.
+One filename per line.

+    ```
+    ./download.sh dumps_20161201.txt
+    ```
+* run_me.sh: submit the dump files to SLURM for parsing in parallel.
+It will submit the SLURM submission script (submit.sh) for each dump file in parallel.
+One can modify the submit.sh script for appropriate submission parameters.
+The output of this script (if ran successfully on the SLURM cluster) will be a lot of TSV files with each file corresponding to the parsing result of a dump file.
 Usage:
-    ./download.sh dumps_20180401.txt

-where the dumps_20180401.txt is a file contaning the names for all the 7z dumps for the snapshot on 20180401.
-One filename per line.
+    ```
+    ./run_me.sh dumps_file title_file namespace
+    ```
+** dumps_file: a text file containing the names of all the 7z dump file to be parsed.
+One file per line.
+A example file is included (dumps_20161201.txt).
+The 7z dumps should be unzipped.
+One can run the download.sh script on this list first to download and unzip and data.
+** title_file: a text file containing the titles of the pages to be processed.
+One title per line.
+Words in a title are separated by space; case insensitive.
+An example file (all_titles.txt) is included.
+** namespace: namespace of the pages to be processed - TALK or MAIN (i.e., article).